What is the meaning of ISFJ?

-Any two healthy MBTI types can make a relationship work, but one of the best matches for the ISFJ is the ESFP.
+Any two healthy personality types can make a relationship work, but one of the best matches for an ISFJ is the ESFP.
 The laid-back ESFP will encourage the Defender to be a bit more outgoing and open, and the ISFJ will be able to bring their sense of duty, rationality, and respect for tradition to the more spontaneous ESFP.

-The ISFJ, however, might struggle if they have a partner who is too much of a party animal.
+ISFJs, however, might struggle if they have a partner who is too much of a party animal.
 Like all introverts, they have a limit when it comes to how much social interaction they can take!
-The ISFJ can also do well with the ESFJ and the ISTJ.
-The ISFJ will struggle the most with the intuitive thinking (NT) personality types, who the Defender may perceive as cold or strange.
+An ISFJ can also do well with the ESFJ and the ISTJ.
+An ISFJ will struggle the most with the intuitive thinking (NT) personality types, who the Defender may perceive as cold or strange.

 As a parent